• Skip to primary navigation

 Tips & FAQs:

-What is butterscotch cake made of?
+What is a butterscotch cake made of?

 This cake is made using dark brown sugar which gives it a nice deep butterscotch and caramelly flavor.
 You’ll also add in a bit of butterscotch pudding mix to give it a boost of flavor and then it’s topped off with buttercream frosting made with a touch of butterscotch pudding mix and melted butterscotch chips.